-2. We derive further kinds of variables from the basic variables by applying logical connectives [Verknüpfungen] to the propositions for the basic variables, e.g., to Z^{24} .
-The so defined variables are called sorts of variables [?
-Variablengattungen], the so defined propositions are called propositions about sorts [?
-Gattungsaussagen]; each time a new symbol for individuals [Individualzeichen] is introduced for them.
-Thus the formula yields the simplest example of a sort of variables [?
-Variablengattung]; this formula defines the sort of function variables (being a function [Funktionsein]).
-A further example is the formula it defines the "being a function function" [Funktionenfunktion-sein]; the argument g is the new function function variable [Funktionenfunktionsvariable].
+2. We derive further kinds of variables from the basic variables by applying logical connectives to the propositions for the basic variables, e.g., to $Z.^{25}$ The so defined variables are called types of variables, the statements defining them are called typestatements; for each of these a new individual symbol is introduced.
+Thus the formula yields the simplest example of a type of variables; this formula defines \parallel^{208} the type of function variables (being a function).
+A further example is the formula it defines "being a function-function"; the argument g is the new function-function variable.